3rww/rainfall-api/README.md

 *NOTE: this repository has been mothballed in favor of a new Rainfall API.
-See https://3rww.github.io/api-docs/ for the legacy and new rainfall API documentation.*
+See the new repository at https://github.com/3rww/data-api.

 # 3RWW Rainfall API (experimental)